splunk-soar-connectors/awssecurityhub/README.md

 -   AWS Secret Key - The secret key associated with an IAM account
 -   SQS URL - The URL provided by the Cloud Formation template from part 1 of this guide

-![Security Hub Phantom App - Asset Settings Tab](https://splunkphantom.s3.amazonaws.com/images/phantom-sechub-app-assetsettings.png)
+![Security Hub Splunk SOAR App - Asset Settings Tab](https://splunkphantom.s3.amazonaws.com/images/phantom-sechub-app-assetsettings.png)

 ### Finalize the Configuration